awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-workforce-management-private.md

    Workers in a workteam subscribed to a topic receive notifications when a new job for that team becomes available and when one is about to expire\.

+   Read [Create and manage Amazon SNS topics for your work teams](sms-workforce-management-private-sns.md) for more information on creating and managing the Amazon SNS topic\.

 After you have created a work team, you can choose its name in the list of work teams to see more information about the team and change or set the Amazon SNS topic to which its members are subscribed\.
+Any members of the team who were added to the team prior to the team being subscribed to a topic will need to be subscribed to that topic manually\.
 Teams made from more than one imported user group must be edited in the Amazon Cognito console; otherwise you can add and remove workers using the team detail page\.